kshedden/workshops/dair3/meta/meta.md

 - Some funnel plots use the precision as the vertical coordinate rather than the standard error (the precision is the reciprocal of the standard error).

-- The logic behiond a funnel plot that any given quantile of the effect estimates should scale linearly with the standard error.
+- The logic behind a funnel plot that any given quantile of the effect estimates should scale linearly with the standard error.
 Thus, the effect estimates should be distributed in a cone with vertex at the origin.

 - Publication bias may be reflected in an empty region in the funnel plot, usually corresponding to studies with higher standard error that contradict